 Let’s run through a quick example.
 If you make $48,000 per year and have monthly minimum credit card payments between accounts totaling $200 and $1,400 in installment debts, your DTI is 40% ($1,600/$4,000 = 0.4).

 There are drawbacks to a Prequalified Approval.
 Because a lender is taking your word for it regarding your income and assets, this isn’t considered a very strong approval.
-As a result, sellers and lenders in a short sale situation will likely not consider this.
 It’s a great estimate of what you can afford, but that’s all it is.
 Instead, we recommend all of our clients take the next step and get a Verified ApprovalSM.